EPPIcenter/sample_db/spec.md

     - Linked to study information (year, site, contact person, sample type (DNA, serum, mosquito, etc))
     - Option to have more than 1 DNA sample with the same name, differentiated as spot 1, spot 2 etc.
         - Notes associated with sample, "second spot extracted"
+            - Need to think about a good way to do this, what terminology can we use to differentiate different sample types?
+Different sample types have different characteristics that we could potentially describe, e.g. bloodspots have different numbers of spots which we could keep track of.
     - Where sample is located

 - Flag DNA Samples as exhausted